 - Level 6 (Year 3)

 I also teach on:

 In addition to my undergraduate teaching interests I have been engaged in several learning and teaching projects.
 These include:

-- A project with Gill Reynolds (a current Worcester MRes student) on engaging A level students with Bioinformatics where Gill has produced an ebook with guidance on constructing phylogenetic trees using DNA sequence data to enhance teaching of evolution. ·
+- A project with Gill Reynolds (a former University of Worcester MRes student and current PhD student at Montana State University) on engaging A level students with Bioinformatics where Gill has produced an ebook with guidance on constructing phylogenetic trees using DNA sequence data to enhance teaching of evolution. ·

-- A Theatre in Education (TiE) project (with Dr Susanne Prankel) aimed at enhancing participation in Science at University level by producing a science-themed play toured to schools and colleges.
+- Several Theatre in Education (TiE) projects (with Dr Susanne Prankel, Dr Jane George and Alison Reeves) aimed at enhancing participation in Science at University level by producing a science-themed play toured to schools and colleges.

 Wheeler, MJ (2009).Secreted protein ligands in the Arabidopsis flower.
 Biochemical Society focused meeting - cell-cell communication in plant reproduction. (supplement to abstract book)

 Poulter NS, Wheeler, MJ, de Graaf BHJ, Perry RM, Vatovec S, Franklin FCH and Franklin-Tong VE (2009).
 Self-incompatibility in Papaver: identification of the pollen S-determinant.
 Biochemical Society focused meeting - cell-cell communication in plant reproduction. (p.
 3 of abstract book)